KevinEduardoKarl/kevineduardokarl.github.io/_posts/2020-03-11-climate-change-messaging-in-battleground-states.md

 # How should the Democratic nominee talk about climate change reform in three key battleground states in 2020?

-Climate change is widely regarded of the most pressing issues of our time, yet it is has been notoriously difficult to mobilize national political action to address the problem.
+Climate change is one the most pressing issues of our time, yet it is has been notoriously difficult to mobilize national political action to address the problem.
 Whoever secures the Democratic nomination for President will need to be able to sell his or her vision for climate reform around the country— and must be particularly effective at pitching that vision in battleground states where it will be challenged harshly by critics and opponents.

 This analysis employs a series of polls conducted by The Associate Press-NORC Center for Public Affairs Research.
 The survey was conducted through mail, email, telephone, and field interviews between November 14 and 19, 2018 with adults over 18.
 The overall margin of sampling error is 3.9% points.
 The results of the survey were weighted using age, gender, census division, race/ethnicity and education obtained from the 2018 Current Population Survey.